- 1 Top 7 Best Wheelchair Compared

 We really love this wheelchair’s strong hand brakes, which brings it to a full stop without forward thrust.
 Footrests can be positioned in different angles, locking into place for different rest positions.
 Heel hoops also help by releasing tension on the toes and balls of the foot.

 This wheelchair works well with all body types, supporting up to 300 pounds.
 Its 8-inch front wheels and 12 inch rear wheels provide a tighter turning radius.
 Bonus points go to its quick release, fold-down back, which folds and stows away in seconds.
+This Lightweight Transport Wheelchair makes it much easier for traveling than a standard wheelchair.
 Another great option is the best folding mobility scooter.

 #4 Carex Transport Wheelchair